phuang1024/piano_video/docs/enduser/env_vars.rst

     * - Variable
       - Description
     * - ``PV_USE_CUDA``
       - If present, use cuda libraries.
-Requires a CUDA compatible GPU.
+Requires a cuda compatible GPU.